 - Once the chicken is cooked, remove it from the oven and cut it into 1/2-inch cubes.
 Set the chicken aside.
 The chicken can be made ahead of time and stored in a sealed container in the refrigerator for up to 2 days.

-- In a medium-size, heavy-bottom saucepan, heat the olive oil over medium-high heat, then add the carrots, celery, onion, salt and pepper, and stir to combine.
+- In a large, heavy-bottom stockpot, heat the olive oil over medium heat, then add the carrots, celery, onion, salt and pepper, and stir to combine.

-- Push the vegetables to the side of the saucepan and melt the butter in the center.
+- Push the vegetables to the side of the saucepan, and place the butter in the center.
+Melt the butter over medium heat.

 - Add the flour blend and whisk until well-combined.
-Continue to cook, stirring occasionally, until the mixture starts to simmer and smell fragrant (about 2 minutes).
+Continue to cook, whisking occasionally, until the mixture starts to simmer and smell fragrant (about 2 minutes).
+The mixture will first clump and then smooth out.

 - Slowly add the chicken stock, and then the milk and the herbs, whisking constantly, until well-combined.